Are you looking for some fun, engaging, and free back to school math activities to share with your kids?

 My best-selling workbook 101 Math Challenges for Engaging Your Students is now available as a PDF download.
 You can get yours today by clicking here.

-Remember that WODB? activities are meant to spark mathematical thinking and discussion and do not have a single correct answer.
+WODB activities are meant to spark mathematical thinking and discussion and do not have a single correct answer.
+They work well as warm-up and cool-down activities.

 Want to learn more about how to use WOBD? math activities with your kids? click here